azukacchi/twitter_autobase/README.md

 ## Notes
 This bot is not suitable for a big autobase account.
 The `checkdm()` method only checks the DM to your bot account, without saving the tweets to a dabatase.
 Then this bot will post the incoming DM as soon as it runs the `post_all()` method, with a certain time span between the tweets to avoid Twitter API rate limits.
 To run a big autobase account with higher posts rate, coming from higher followers counts, such as [@collegemenfess](https://twitter.com/collegemenfess) with 500K+ followers, you'll need to check the dm more often and you'll need a database that enables you to store the incoming DM and post them later.

+## Update 2020-12-02
+For some reason, you cannot run this bot when you're connected to VPN.
+You won't be able to initiate `TwitterBot()` and it will give out errors such as `socket.timeout: The read operation timed out`.

 ## Questions
-I've just started this as a new hobby during pandemic, if you have any questions feel free to reach me on Twitter ahah :relaxed:
+I've just started this as a new hobby during this pandemic, if you have any questions feel free to reach me on Twitter ahah :relaxed: